-Mobilising sectoral experts, mainly from the EU Member States, and if relevant also regional experts, to give the beneficiaries' public officials the possibility to learn from their peers.
-The experts mobilised belong to the public administration (or assimilated institutions, such as mandated bodies) of the EU Member States, and in specific circumstances of beneficiaries.
-In exceptional cases, when required specific expertise is not available from EU Member States' public institutions, it can be mobilised from EU Member States' private sector, international organisations and the EU institutions.
+Mobilising sectoral experts, mainly from EU Member States, and if relevant also regional experts, to give the beneficiaries' public officials the possibility to learn from their peers.
+The experts mobilised belong to the public administration (or assimilated institutions, such as mandated bodies) of EU Member States, and in specific circumstances of beneficiaries.
+In exceptional cases, when required specific expertise is not available from MS public institutions, it can be mobilised from MS private sector, international organisations and EU institutions.
 TAIEX support is delivered through workshops, expert missions, including peer-based assessment missions, study visits, and short background research and assessments (work from home); according to the needs of the beneficiary and the scope and nature of the intervention.
 Assistance can be delivered in online, hybrid or in-person format.
 Events can take place at national and regional level.

-During these events public sector experts from the EU Member States' institutions are brought in close contact during several days with their peers in the relevant beneficiaries.
+During these events public sector experts from EU Member States institutions are brought in close contact during several days with their peers in the relevant beneficiaries.
 The EU experts prepare an agenda for the meeting, in cooperation with the beneficiary and the Commission.
 After the meeting, the EU experts prepare a report with recommendations on follow up.

-The commitment of the EU's contribution to the Team Europe Initiative to which this action refers, will be complemented by other contributions from the Team Europe members.
+The commitment of the EU's contribution to the Team Europe Initiative to which this action refers, will be complemented by other contributions from Team Europe members.
 It is subject to the formal confirmation of each respective member's meaningful contribution as early as possible.
-In the event that the Team Europe Initiatives and/or these contributions do not materialise, the EU action may continue outside the Team Europe Initiatives' framework.
+In the event that the Team Europe Initiatives (TEI) and/or these contributions do not materialise, the EU action may continue outside a TEI framework.